sburtner/mat259_w19/assignment1.md

 ```
 > 287

+Since the `barcode` value is distinct, we know that there are 287 entries in the database that are designated as "maps."

 ### RQ2: How many map collections does SPL have and what are they?

-** *Why am I asking this?* ** The map collections can be an indication of the *coverage* of the globe.
-Collections with more maps may imply increased interest in that particular area, or perhaps, a greater diversity of of map representation.
-For example, areas with more "things" will have more maps related to each of those "things."
+** *Why am I asking this?* ** The map collections can be an indication of the *coverage* of the globe by subject area.
+Collections with more maps may imply increased interest in that particular area, or perhaps, a greater diversity of map representation.
+For example, areas with more "things" will have more maps related to each of those "things," such hiking, camping, animal activity, etc.

 ```sql
 SELECT COUNT(DISTINCT collcode)